 During this sequence, we missed a scene (possibly available earlier?) where if you go to visit the “Time Castle” back in town, aka the store where you can duplicate spell cards, you learn that the owner is actually Nyarlathotep, helping you as a way of advancing his “game,” explaining his uniquely occult mode of business better than any theory I could have come up with!

 Now that you’ve seen two scenes, the third floor and third scene is actually a fight against the two clones in exchange for Michel’s freedom.
-If you get their dialogue trees wrong, Michel remembers the past universe (I guess he also wakes up in the process, which he doesn’t do if you get the decisions right), causing both the clones and the final boss to power up.
-All-in-all the clones weren’t a hard fight.
+If you get their dialogue trees wrong during Sections 1 and 2, Michel remembers the past universe (I guess he also wakes up in the process, which he doesn’t do if you get the decisions right), causing both the clones and the final boss to power up.
+The un-powered clones weren’t a hard fight.
 They had their Ultimate Personas and so did we, and I even cautioned Kyle that we might want to switch to Hastur and the Celts so that we wouldn’t have overlapping elements, but the overlap barely mattered.
 Maybe it might have if they absorbed their native element, but instead they reflected it back at a caster who was immune to it, and that’s not even worth changing your tactics to avoid.
 After the fight, Philemon arrives to rescue Michel, showing no sign of being weak like he had been at the front of the game.
 That opening scene is never explained, as a matter of fact, and the writers seem to have forgotten about it?
 God, drop more of them, will ya?

 We’ll wrap this up next week.